eclipse/xacc/docs/source/dwave.rst

    If you want support for the D-Wave Accelerator, you must install `CppRestSDK <https://github.com/microsoft/cpprestsdk>`_ and OpenSSL.
-This is required for these Accelerators to make remote HTTP Rest calls to their respective server APIs.
+This is required for making remote HTTP Rest calls to the D-Wave server APIs.
    Here's how to install these as binaries on various popular platforms:

    .. code::

       $ (macosx) brew install cpprestsdk
       $ (fedora) dnf install cpprest-devel openssl-devel
       $ (ubuntu) apt-get install libcpprest-dev libssl-dev
+      $ (slack) slack install cpprestsdk
+      $ (slack) slack install openssl

 The `D-Wave Plugin <https://github.com/ornl-qci/xacc-dwave>`_ provides support to XACC for executing programs on the D-Wave QPU via the D-Wave Accelerator.